-Assets and liabilities measured at fair value on a recurring basis consisted of marketable securities held in trust, short-term investments and foreign currency forward contracts as of December 31, 2017 and 2016.
-Fair value information for those assets and liabilities, including their classification in the fair value hierarchy, is included in "Note 15: Pension and Other Employee Benefits" (for marketable securities held in trust) and "Note 1: Summary of Significant Accounting Policies" (for short-term investments and foreign currency forward contracts).
+Assets and liabilities measured at fair value on a recurring basis consisted of marketable securities held in trust, short-term investments and foreign currency forward contracts as of December 31, 2018 and 2017.
+Fair value information for those assets and liabilities, including their classification in the fair value hierarchy, is included in "Note 14: Pension and Other Employee Benefits" (for marketable securities held in trust), Short-term Investments, above (for short-term investments) and Derivative Financial Instruments, below (for foreign currency forward contracts).
 Certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
-We did not have any significant nonfinancial assets or nonfinancial liabilities that would be recognized or disclosed at fair value on a recurring basis as of December 31, 2017 and 2016.
-We did not have any material amounts of Level 3 assets or liabilities at December 31, 2017 and 2016.
+We did not have any significant nonfinancial assets or nonfinancial liabilities that would be recognized or disclosed at fair value on a recurring basis as of December 31, 2018 and 2017.
+We did not have any material amounts of Level 3 assets or liabilities at December 31, 2018 and 2017.

 Earnings per Share (EPS)-We compute basic EPS attributable to Raytheon Company common stockholders by dividing income from continuing operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders, and net income attributable to Raytheon Company, by our weighted-average common shares outstanding, including participating securities outstanding, as described below, during the period.
 Diluted EPS reflects the potential dilution beyond shares for basic EPS that could occur if securities or other contracts to issue common stock were exercised, converted into common stock, or resulted in the issuance of common stock that would have shared in our earnings.
-We compute basic and diluted EPS using actual income from continuing operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company and our actual weighted-average shares outstanding rather than the numbers presented within our consolidated financial statements, which are rounded to the nearest million.
+We compute basic and diluted EPS using actual income from continuing operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders, income (loss) from discontinued operations attributable to Raytheon Company common stockholders and net income attributable to Raytheon Company, and our actual weighted-average shares outstanding rather than the numbers presented within our consolidated financial statements, which are rounded to the nearest million.
 As a result, it may not be possible to recalculate EPS as presented in our consolidated financial statements.
-Furthermore, it may not be possible to recalculate EPS attributable to Raytheon Company common stockholders by adjusting EPS from continuing operations by EPS from discontinued operations.
+Furthermore, it may not be possible to recalculate EPS as presented in our consolidated financial statements.
+Ber from continuing operations by EPS from discontinued operations.